ARIA Scopingourplanet Image

 Programme Specialist

-Prior working with ARIA, Jess built a career innovating clinical trial management at tech SMEs, where she led teams developing interactive response technology platforms to streamline trial processes, and oversaw global data management and quality control at neuroimaging facilities.
-Jess supports ARIA as an operating partner from Pace.
+Prior to working with ARIA, Jess built a career innovating clinical trial management at tech SMEs, where she led teams developing interactive response technology platforms to streamline trial processes, and oversaw global data management and quality control at neuroimaging facilities.
+Jess supports Gemma + Sarah at ARIA as an operating partner from Pace.

 A photo of the Scoping Our Planet T-Spec, Dan Giles